Does the following scenario ring any bells?

 5. What are locked and unlocked cell phones?

-A locked cell phone is locked into a specific carrier.
+A locked cell phone is locked to a specific carrier.
 When you are locked in, you cannot use your cell phone with another carrier.
-An unlocked cell phone is not locked in with any carrier; therefore, it can be activated by any carrier at any time.
+An unlocked cell phone is not locked in with any carrier; therefore, it can be activated by any carrier at any time, as long as it matches the provider's network type - CDMA or GSM.
+It's best to contact customer service to ensure that you can use it on your carrier's network.

 6. Are there any guarantees?

 Unfortunately, there are no guarantees when shopping for used phones online.
+You won't have the benefit of being able to access your carrier's customer service if you have a problem with your device.
 Refurbished/used/pre-owned cell phones are hit or miss, which is why you need to take the steps to ensure you get the perfect device at the right price.

 7. How does used phone pricing work?